Europe (ancient roots, modern tradition from 16th century) · 1530–present (golden age: 1750–1850)

 Iconic botanical works include: Merian, Metamorphosis Insectorum Surinamensium (1705); Redouté, Les Roses (1817–1824); Besler, Hortus Eystettensis (1613); Curtis's Botanical Magazine (1787–present); Banks's Florilegium (1768–1771).

 Generate unique botanical SVG designs with AI.
-Free to try, no design skills needed.
+Preview free, no design skills needed — $10 once for a commercially-licensed SVG, no subscription.